SDVentures/Contour/README.md

 In Contour you can organize message processing as a set of sequential atomic message transformations based on a Pipes and Filters template.

-For example, you need to forward messages, that has field ‘Tick’ and its value is odd.
+For example, you need to forward messages, that has field 'Tick' and its value is odd.
 Other messages should be filtered.
 It can be done with the following set of filters:

 ```csharp
 var configurator = new AppConfigConfigurator((name, type) => kernel.Get(type, name));